Alonski/PointsBot/README.md

 # Purpose
 The purpose of PointsBot is to
 - facilitate the distribution of points by circle members
-- collate a summary points awarded in a given time period
+- collate a summary of points awarded in a given time period
 - calculate the amount of ETH rewarded to points "Holders"
 - transfer ETH to points holders